MitziR02/frontend-mentor.github.io/README.md

+# Important

+This is a template for my README.md
+I will update this file once finished the project :D

+-Mitzi :D

 # Frontend Mentor - Recipe page solution

 This is a solution to the [Recipe page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/recipe-page-KiTsR8QQKm).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.